PRIVACY AND COOKIES POLICY

 The security of your personal information is important to us.
 Our Privacy and Cookies Policy is designed to help you feel more confident about the privacy and security of your information when using our Website.

 In relation to your personal data, CM Murray LLP is a “data controller” which means that we are responsible for deciding how we hold and use personal data about you.
-We are required under the EU General Data Protection Regulation (and legislation implementing that Regulation in England and Wales) to inform you about how we hold and use that data – and that information is set out in this policy.
+We are required under the UK General Data Protection Regulation and Data Protection Act 2018 to inform you about how we hold and use that data – and that information is set out in this policy.

 In our Privacy and Cookies Policy we/our/us means CM Murray LLP, you/your means you as a user of our Website.